flutter/website/json.md

 Such a library would require using runtime reflection, which is disabled in Flutter.
 Runtime reflection interferes with _tree shaking_, which Dart has supported for quite a long time.
 With tree shaking, you can “shake off” unused code from your release builds.
-This allows optimizing the app's size significantly.
+This optimizes the app's size significantly.

 Since reflection makes all code implicitly used by default, it makes tree shaking difficult.
 The tools cannot know what parts are unused at runtime, so